MicrosoftDocs/memdocs/memdocs/solutions/tutorial-school-deployment/configure-device-settings.md

 ## Next steps

-With the Intune service configured, you can configure policies and applications to deploy to your students' and teachers' devices.
+Now that you've configured your device settings, you can configure applications to deploy to your students' and teachers' devices.

 > [!div class="nextstepaction"]
 > [Next: Configure applications >](configure-device-apps.md)